-Finland’s security environment changed fundamentally after Russia’s aggression against Ukraine in February 2022.
-After Russia’s aggression, Finland has reassessed its security policy situation.
-Finland is applying for NATO membership.
+Finland’s security environment changed fundamentally when Russia invaded Ukraine in February 2022.
+After the invasion, Finland reassessed its security policy situation and applied for NATO membership.

-NATO membership would strengthen Finland’s security in the changed security environment and would also improve stability and security in the Baltic Sea region and Northern Europe.
-Finland’s strong defence capability and resilience to crisis would also strengthen NATO and the collective defence of the Alliance.
+NATO membership will strengthen stability and security in Finland and throughout the Baltic Sea region and Northern Europe.
+Finland’s strong defence capabilities and resilience to crises will also strengthen NATO and the collective defence of the Alliance.

-Through NATO membership, Finland would be a part of NATO's collective defence and, thus, would be covered by the security guarantees enshrined in Article 5 of the Treaty.
-As a member of NATO, Finland would participate in making decisions on security policy issues that are of key importance to Finland.
+As a member of the Alliance, Finland is part of NATO’s collective defence and is covered by the security guarantees enshrined in Article 5 of the North Atlantic Treaty.
+NATO membership also means that Finland is involved in decision-making on security policy questions that are essential for Finland.

 What is NATO?

 Founded in 1949, the North Atlantic Treaty Organization (NATO) is a multilateral defence alliance and a key promoter of security and stability in Europe and the transatlantic community.

 NATO has 31 member countries, 22 of which are also members of the European Union.